yanairon/taskpods/README.md

 taskpods abort fix‑typos
 ```

-If the branch hasn’t been pushed to `origin`, this will delete the worktree and local branch.
+If the branch hasn't been pushed to `origin`, this will delete the worktree and local branch.
 It refuses to abort pods whose branches are already on `origin` to avoid data loss.

 ### List active pods